NVSL/QuadClass-Resources/labs/Building-The-Quadcopter-Schematic/README.md

 You should use the schematic as a guide for constructing the microcontroller portion of your schematic.
 Build it from parts from `quadparts_prebuilt.lbr`:

 1. Use one of the `ANT_PCB...` variants for the antenna.
 There's a left and right-handed version.
-Depending on your ultimate board design, you might one or the other.
+Depending on your ultimate board design, you might want one or the other.
 2. `B1` is a 'balun'.
 Pay attention to the pin numbers.
 3. Use the `0.45x0.45` button.
 4. Replace one of the green LEDs with your red LED.